-Fortunately, there’s countless things to see and do in Italy, whether it’s your first trip or your fiftieth.
-To help spark some ideas for your next Italian journey or country-intensive voyage with us, here are seven of the best things to do onshore.
+Fortunately, there are countless things to see and do in Italy, whether it’s your first trip or your 50th.
+To help spark some ideas for your next Italian journey with us, here are seven of the best things to do onshore.

 Food is an integral part of Italian culture.
-Immersing yourself in the country is more than just eating (though you’ll do plenty of that).
+But, immersing yourself in the country is about more than just eating (though you’ll do plenty of that).
 It’s about understanding the philosophy behind the cuisine.
 So, one of the best parts of visiting Italy is indulging in everything from classic dishes to decadent desserts.

 Italian food isn’t overcomplicated.
-It’s about simple, powerful flavors that come from using only the best and the freshest ingredients.
+It’s about simple, robust flavors that come from using only the best and the freshest ingredients.
 And it’s about tradition and family, honoring recipes that have been perfected and passed down throughout generations.
-A Food & Wine Local Immersions shore excursion is a great way to get to know authentic Italian cuisine (and maybe even learn a new cooking skill).
+A Food & Wine shore excursion is a great way to get to know authentic Italian cuisine (and maybe even learn a new cooking skill).

 2. Embrace La Dolce Vita

 When you travel to Italy, you should live as the Italians do.
 And that means embracing la dolce vita.
-La dolce vita translates to “the sweet life” — and Italians truly know how to make life sweet.
+This translates to “the sweet life” — and Italians truly know how to make life sweet.
 Here are a few ways you can embrace it during your cruise.